jsanzmex/java-nr-extensions-extractor/README.md

 <https://github.com/antlr/grammars-v4/tree/master/java/java8>

 To generate Parser/Lexer/Listener Java classes from grammar files, do the following:
 - As the initial baeldung guide <https://www.baeldung.com/java-antlr> explains, ANTLR4 plugin looks up for grammar files at *src/main/antlr4*.
-Copy the grammar files there.
+  Copy the grammar files there, but make sure to use the same package structure of your solution.
+  If your Main package is "com.example.app", then your grammar files should be copied to folder
+  path: *src/main/antlr4/com.example/app*.
+The tree should look like this: src/main/antlr4
+└── com
+    └── sopristec
+        └── extractor
+            ├── Java8Lexer.g4
+            └── Java8Parser.g4

 - Then execute `mvn antlr4:antlr4`.
-It will save the generated files to *src/target/TODO: complete here*
+It will save the generated files to *src/<PACKAGE_PATH>/*

 #### There is one Gotcha
 If you want to have your Java classes under a package structure, e.g. 'org.example.myclass', your grammar files must be under the same folder structure your Java classes package.